synle/note-synchronizer/README.md

 - Gmail API
 - Google Drive API

+## Flow of data

+- `FETCH_THREADS`: First pull in all the threadIds from Gmail (for me it was dated back all the way to 2005).
+- `FETCH_RAW_CONTENT`: Fetch the raw content of the emails associated with the above threadIds
+- `PARSE_EMAIL`: Parse the email accordingly, strip out unwanted tags.
+If the emails have simply links to a post, then curl that URL for the content of the link
+- `UPLOAD_EMAIL` For each of the emails, run a rule condition.
+If passed will send the emails and associated attachments to Google Drive for storage.
+At the moment, the buckets are grouped by the sender email address.

 ## Lessons Learned

+- It's painfully hard to parallelize Node JS processes.
+If you want to write an intensive program, go with something else.
+Don't choose node.
+It's not built for it.
+Pick something performant like C or Java or even Go.

-Almost all of Google API's use base64 encoded content for data including Gmail messages, Gmail Attachments and Google Drive API's.
+- Almost all of Google API's use base64 encoded content for data including Gmail messages, Gmail Attachments and Google Drive API's.
 Below are some sample code in Node that deals with it.

 ### Dependencies in Node